turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/5_platform_apis.md

 ### Transactions and Locks

-The protect the integrity of the database, operations are preformed within a transaction.
+The protect the integrity of the database, operations are performed within a transaction.
 Each request will place locks on resources which will not be released until the transaction has been committed or aborted.
 For instance: